Irwin-Calmag/Walmart-Sales-Analysis/README.md

 # Store Performance:
-Over the period of these three years store 20 executed the highest average weekly sales, this could be attributed to their easy accessibility like being located near major roads, highways, or public transport hubs, which increases visits.
+- Over the period of these three years store 20 executed the highest average weekly sales (301.40M), this could be attributed to its  easy accessibility like being located near major roads, highways, or public transport hubs, which increases visits.
-While Store 33 showed consistent underperformance, potentially due to regional economic factors and ineffective promotional strategies that don’t align with customer preferences, or mismatch with local community’s needs and culture.
+- Store 33 showed consistent underperformance (37.16M), potentially due to regional economic factors and ineffective promotional strategies that don’t align with customer preferences, or mismatch with local community’s needs and culture.
+- 39.05% of the company's sales are from the top 10 best performing stores and bottom 10 worst performing stores contributes only 7.47%, with the rest of the stores contributing 53.48%.
 ![store performance](https://github.com/user-attachments/assets/16023199-44df-4f9d-a2fd-29419f544a45)

 # Economic Influences:
--CPI showed no significant impact on sales during holiday weeks and non-holiday periods.
+- With correlation coefficient being 0, CPI showed no significant impact on sales during holiday and non-holiday periods.
   This suggests that CPI alone does not strongly influence sales trends, the lack of correlation with CPI does not mean CPI has no influence, it might act indirectly or in combination with other variables.
   Other variables in the dataset, like fuel price, unemployment rate, or temperature, may have a stronger impact on sales.
 ![econ factors](https://github.com/user-attachments/assets/91202829-6e82-4838-b5ee-caf96f3e4594)

 # Recommendations:

-Abt 5 key points- [WHY DOES IT MATTER THAT YOU LOOKED AT WHAT YOU LOOKED AT]-9:57 Based on the uncovered insights, the following are actionable recommendations to improve sales performance, optimize resources, and align strategies with consumer behavior:
+Based on the uncovered insights, the following are actionable recommendations to improve sales performance, optimize resources, and align strategies with consumer behavior:
-•	Introduce mid-week or weekend sales and also launch aggressive marketing campaigns during non-holidays to capitalize on increased consumer spending.
+•	Introduce mid-week or weekend sales and also launching of aggressive marketing campaigns during non-holidays to capitalize on increased consumer spending.
 •	With store 33 being the worst performing stores, there can be an introduction of attractive deals like location-specific promotions or loyalty programs to boost foot traffic and increase customer retention in the bottom 10 underperforming stores.
-•	Despite a correlation of zero between CPI and holiday and non-holiday sales a multivariate analysis can be sone including all factors (CPI, fuel price, unemployment rate, temperature) as predictors in a regression model to see how they collectively influence sales.
+•	Despite a correlation of zero between CPI and holiday and non-holiday sales a multivariate analysis can be done including all factors (CPI, fuel price, unemployment rate, temperature) as predictors in a regression model to see how they collectively influence sales.
 •	Offer online shopping incentives or delivery discounts during extreme weather conditions to compensate for reduced in-store traffic and also invest in improving the online shopping experience (e.g., user-friendly website, mobile app).